 Use and preserve battery at room temperature.

 Store equipment in a cool and dry environment.
-Do not charge the equipment near direct sunlight or heat source, and do not store them in a hot garage or cold environments.
+Do not charge the equipment near direct sunlight or a heat source, and do not store them in a hot garage or cold environment.

 Use high-quality chargers